arnav-tripathi7/econometrics/README.md

 **Mean VIF = 1.77**

-### Conclusion
+#### Conclusion

-All VIF values are below 5.
+All VIF values are below 5, indicating no significant multicollinearity issues.

-✅ No serious multicollinearity detected.

 ---

 ### Residual Analysis

-A histogram of residuals was generated to verify normality assumptions.

-Observations:
+Residuals were analyzed using a histogram to assess normality.

+Key observations:

-- Residuals centered around zero
+- Residuals are approximately centered around zero
-- Approximately bell-shaped distribution
+- Distribution resembles a bell curve
-- Mild skewness at tails
+- Mild deviations from symmetry exist
-- No major violations of OLS assumptions
+- OLS assumptions are reasonably satisfied

-✅ Model assumptions reasonably satisfied.

 ---